Thoughts on Authenticity and Terroir

 The connection between soil, vine, winemaker, and craftsmanship.

 The market is currently dominated by technically produced and standardized wines.
 This is not surprising, as there is a significant demand for affordable wine, which often necessitates industrial production methods.
 At the same time, there is a growing desire for authentic wines that emerge from the creative interplay between the vineyard, vine, climate, and the winemaker's craftsmanship.
 We observe this development in the emerging natural wine scene, which exerts a growing appeal on wine enthusiasts seeking authenticity.
 However, the age-old term "Naturwein (natural wine)" should be considered beyond the current context, as it now carries a certain controversy and is often associated solely with alternative and unconventional styles.
 Yet, today, much like centuries ago, there exists a classic, traditional style that is also the result of a nature-centered, artisanal approach and yields authentic, terroir-driven, and clear wines (which we can also trace from our own wine archive dating back to 1934, before modern technology for vineyards and cellars existed).
 The distinction lies solely in the defined objective and interpretation of the terroir.
 A matter of style.
-But no matter what one personally prefers to drink (beauty is famously in the eye of the beholder), this development is undoubtedly remarkable and gratifying!
+But no matter what one personally prefers to drink (beauty is famously in the eye of the beholder), this development is undoubtedly remarkable!
 We would like to share our thoughts on this topic here.
 What does "authenticity" mean and how is it connected to the concept of "terroir"?

 When it comes to wine, authenticity is of central importance.